Christopher Parsons: Film-making career

-Parsons left the BBC in 1988 to return to film production, making for large-format films for museums, zoos and aquaria.
+Parsons left the BBC in 1988 to return to film production, making large-format films for museums, zoos and aquaria.
 In the 1990s he produced a number of IMAX nature documentaries, working with the IMAX Natural History Film Unit and West Eagle Films.
 These included Mountain Gorillas (1992), The Secret of Life on Earth (1992) and Survival Island (1996), the latter a second collaboration with David Attenborough.
 His final film was a millennium project about his home village of Littleton-upon-Severn in Gloucestershire.

 Other projects

 In 1982, Parsons and Peter Scott co-founded the Wildscreen Festival in Bristol, a biennial event which recognises and celebrates the achievements of wildlife film-makers, the first of its kind in the world.
 At the 1990 festival, Parsons was presented with the Outstanding Achievement Award which is now named in his honour.
 He went on to co-found and become a patron of the Wildscreen Trust, an educational charity established in 1987 to promote an understanding of the natural world through audiovisual material.

 From 1995 to 2000 he was a Director of Wildscreen, overseeing the building of Wildwalk-at-Bristol, a new visitor attraction in the city.
 Developed with funding from the National Lottery, its aim was to raise awareness of global biodiversity and conservation issues using a combination of live animal exhibits, videos and interactive displays.
 Recognition for his achievements came with the WWF International award for Conservation Merit in 1990 and honorary membership of the Linnean Society of London, for services to natural history.

 His final project was a long-standing passion to establish an electronic database of all the world's species, first mooted in the early 1980s before the necessary technology was available.
 The resulting website, ARKive, went live in May 2003.
 Parsons never lived to see the fruition of the project, succumbing to cancer in November 2002 at the age of 70.
 In 2003, the World Land Trust, of which he had been a Trustee, dedicated a rainforest reserve in Ecuador in his memory.